microsoft/Windows-IoT-Samples/WifiConnector/README.md

 For UP-Board, select `x64`.

+### Generate an app package

+Steps to follow :

+ * In Solution Explorer, open the solution for your application project.
+ * Right-click the project and choose Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
+ * Select Sideloading in the first page of the wizard and then click Next.
+ * On the Select signing method page, select whether to skip packaging signing or select a certificate for signing.
+You can select a certificate from your local certificate store, select a certificate file, or create a new certificate.
+For an MSIX package to be installed on an end user's machine, it must be signed with a cert that is trusted on the machine.
+ * Complete the Select and configure packages page as described in the Create your app package upload file using Visual Studio section.

+ If you need guidance click Link: [here].(https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#generate-an-app-package)

+### Install your app package using an install script

+Steps to follow :
+ * Open the *_Test folder.
+ * Right-click on the Add-AppDevPackage.ps1 file.
+Choose Run with PowerShell and follow the prompts.
+ * When the app package has been installed, the PowerShell window displays this message: Your app was successfully installed.

+ If you need guidance click Link: [here].(https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script)

+ * Click the Start button to search for the app by name, and then launch it.

 ### Test your app

 The sample app when deployed displays a screen similar to the one below.